by Texas Homesteader ~

 After the lettuce is torn and added to the bowl, we pile on the extras.
 Chopped carrots, diced onion, sliced cucumbers, crumbled sharp cheese, etc. We also often peel a boiled egg and chop it up, sprinkling it into our salad as well for the extra protein.

 And assembling our salads is much faster too.
-I don’t have to peel a couple of eggs for our salads, hoping I didn’t miss a tiny piece of shell.
+I don’t have to peel a couple of eggs for our salads, hoping I didn’t miss a tiny piece of shell. (is there any worse experience than crunching into a piece of shell with your boiled egg?? ugh)

 And no more adding a whole boiled egg to our salad when we really didn’t want that much.
 Or perhaps flexibility when RancherMan wanted a little more than a single egg for the added protein.

 To have chopped eggs at the ready for our salads I chop 2-3 of the cooked eggs and place them in a covered glass jar in the fridge.
-S

 And no more boiling eggs, dealing with an ice bath and then frustrated mumbling while you’re peeling those boiled eggs to use in your recipe!